-- ▶ In order to rotate the model shown in three dimensions you hold the right mouse button down and move the mouse.
-If you simultaneously press the shift key, you can only rotate the model horizontally or vertically. - ▶ To shift the model shown: Hold the center mouse button or the wheel button down and move the mouse.
-If you simultaneously press the shift key, you can only move the model horizontally or vertically. - ▶ To zoom in on a certain area: Mark a zoom area by holding the left mouse button down.
-After you release the left mouse button, the TNC zooms in on the defined area. - ► To rapidly magnify or reduce any area: Rotate the mouse wheel backwards or forwards. - ▶ To return to the standard display: Press the shift key and simultaneously double-click with the right mouse key.
-The rotation angle is maintained if you only double-click with the right mouse key.
+- In order to rotate the model shown in three dimensions, hold down the right mouse button and move the mouse.
+If you simultaneously press the shift key, you can only rotate the model horizontally or vertically - To shift the model shown: Hold the center mouse button or mouse wheel down and move the mouse.
+If you simultaneously press the shift key, you can only shift the model horizontally or vertically - To zoom in on a certain area: Mark a zoom area by holding the left mouse button down.
+After you release the left mouse button, the TNC zooms in on the defined area - To rapidly magnify or reduce any area: Rotate the mouse wheel backwards or forwards - To return to the standard display: Press the shift key and simultaneously double-click with the right mouse key.
+The rotation angle is maintained if you only double-click with the right mouse key

-3-D view in the Test Run mode of operation
+3-D view in the Test Run operating mode